nodejs/node/doc/api/child_process.md

 responsible for any escaping you perform.
 The specific way to call a file as a command-line program depends on the shell:

 * With POSIX shell, you quote the path using the usual single-quotes.
-You may want to prefix it with `command --` or `env --` to suppress syntax, function, and/or alias lookups.
-You can simply use `'command --'` as your `command` argument and put the path on the first element of `args`.
+  To auto-escape the path, use `'command --'` as your `command` argument and put the path on the first element of `args`.
 * With PowerShell, it is often needed to prefix the command with `&` when the executable path is quoted.
 You can use a similar technique with `command` set to `'&'`.